Initialize Your Project

 Section titled “Important Notes”- Treat

-/red-initas first-time setup for a freshly scaffolded project. - Do not delete core modules: auth, admin, audit, config, email, users, and organizations.
+/red-initas first-time setup for a freshly scaffolded project. - Do not delete core platform modules: auth, admin, audit, config, email, users, organizations, AI, workspaces, or tasks.

 - Set

-RESEND_API_KEYin Convex environment variables before relying on real email delivery. - Set the Site URL in Admin > Configure > General so email links and CORS use the correct origin.
+RESEND_API_KEYin Convex environment variables before relying on real email delivery. - For production, update